About River City Links

 Charter members were Dr. Elma H. Mardis, president; Lorraine P. Bell, Josephine A. Bennett, Lanetha C. Branch, Shirley P. Cobbins, Dorothy B. Evans, Rose Jackson Flenorl, Norma F. Griffin, Cora L. Hardy, Molly P. Long, Mary R. Lowery, Edith H. Powers,

 Inetta F. Rogers, Melanie M. Stafford, Emma H. Stotts, Margaret H. Strong, Charlene M. Turner, Gwendolyn Washington-Jones, Dr. Joyce B. Weddington, Jewel G. Wilburn and Bobbie J. Worthy.
-Beverly C. Robertson and Sara L. Lewis were inducted at a later date in 1993.
+Beverly C. Robertson and Sara L. Lewis were inducted later in 1993.

-The past presidents of River City (TN) Chapter are Dr. Elma H. Mardis, Charlene M. Turner, Norma F. Griffin, Martha P. Beard, Beverly C. Robertson, Carolyn F. Bishop, Dr. Charlotte M. Freeman, Dr. Inetta F. Rogers, Carla Stotts-Hills, Gale Jones Carson, Ailene Oliver Booker, Vanecia Belser Kimbrow, Esq., and Michelle L. Fowlkes.
-Patrice Myers is currently serving as the Chapter’s 14th President.
+The past presidents of River City (TN) Chapter are Dr. Elma H. Mardis, Charlene M. Turner, Norma F. Griffin, Martha P. Beard, Beverly C. Robertson, Carolyn F. Bishop, Dr. Charlotte M. Freeman, Dr. Inetta F. Rogers, Carla Stotts-Hills, Gale Jones Carson, Ailene Oliver Booker, Vanecia Belser Kimbrow, Esq., Michelle L. Fowlkes.
+And Patrice Myers.
+Lashell M. Vaughn is currently serving as the Chapter’s 15th President.

 The River City (TN) Chapter of The Links, Incorporated demonstrates a commitment to the Memphis community through development and partnership on projects that enrich the lives of our fellow citizens.

 The Links, Incorporated is an international, not-for-profit corporation, established in 1946.
-The membership consists of 15,000 plus professional women of color in 287 chapters located in 41 states, the District of Columbia and the Commonwealth of the Bahamas.
+The membership consists of more than 17,000 professional women of African descent in 299 chapters located in 41 states, the District of Columbia, the Commonwealth of the Bahamas, and the United Kingdom.
 It is one of the nation’s oldest and largest volunteer service organizations of extraordinary women who are committed to enriching, sustaining and ensuring the culture and economic survival of African Americans and other persons of African ancestry.